-Because the loans aren’t awarded based on financial need, borrowers are responsible for making interest payments from the day their funds are disbursed.
-If a student chooses not to pay the interest while in school, it just keeps adding up.
+Because the loans aren’t awarded based on financial need, borrowers are responsible for the accrued interest from the day their funds are disbursed.
+If a student chooses not to pay the interest while in school, it will continue adding up.

-It also adds up during the grace period, or during a deferment or forbearance period.
-And the interest will “capitalize”, meaning it will be added to the principal balance, and the borrower will be charged interest on the higher balance, further increasing the overall cost of the loan.
+Interest also continues to accrue during the grace period, or during a deferment or forbearance period.
+The interest will “capitalize,” meaning it will be added to the principal balance, and the borrower will be charged interest on the higher balance, further increasing the overall cost of the loan.

-Unsubsidized student loans can cost more in the long run than subsidized loans because of the accruing interest, but they have some benefits of their own:
+Unsubsidized student loans can cost more in the long run than subsidized loans because of the accruing interest.
+There are a few more key differences worth noting:

-• They’re available to both undergraduate and graduate students.
+• Unlike subsidized loans, unsubsidized federal student loans are available to both undergraduate and graduate students.

-• Borrowers don’t have to demonstrate financial need, so it can be easier to qualify for the money.
+• Borrowers don’t have to demonstrate financial need, so it may be easier to qualify for an unsubsidized student loan.

 • Annual and aggregate loan limits are higher for Direct Unsubsidized Loans than for Direct Subsidized Loans.